TeamGraphix/graphix/docs/source/tutorial.rst

 The statevector backend simulates the pattern ideally, without any noise.

-To run noisy simulations, we use a :class:`NoiseModel`, which transpiles ideal patterns into patterns containing some ``A`` commands.
+To run noisy simulations, we use a :class:`NoiseModel`, which transpiles ideal patterns into patterns containing some ``ApplyNoise`` commands.
-Each ``A`` command applies noise to certain qubits.
+Each ``ApplyNoise`` command applies noise to certain qubits.
 The noise to be applied is described by an instance of :class:`Noise`, which is an abstract base class for classes that define a Kraus channel.

-In the following example, we apply dephasing noise to qubit preparation commands (denoted by ``N``) by defining a noise model, ``NoisyGraphState``, that transpiles ideal patterns by inserting an ``A`` command carrying a ``DephasingNoise`` after each ``N`` command.
+In the following example, we apply dephasing noise to qubit preparation commands (denoted by ``N``) by defining a noise model, ``NoisyGraphState``, that transpiles ideal patterns by inserting an ``ApplyNoise`` command carrying a ``DephasingNoise`` after each ``N`` command.

 .. code-block:: python